matvign/batchrenamer/docs/documentation.md

 ## 1.3.3 Sequences
-The sequence filter is more complicated than other filters as it can track multiple sequences to be applied to a file.
+The sequence filter uses strings separated by slashes for formatting.
+Strings must belong with % and be either f, n or a to be a valid formatter.
+Sequences reset with different directories.

 ```
 %f
 represents the filename. must be present to be a valid sequence.

-pre/%f/post
+raw/%f
 represents raw string to be placed before/after filename

-%n
+%n/_/%f
-represents a number sequence to be placed before a string.
+represents a number sequence followed by a number sequence.
-by default starts counting at 1 with 0 padded.
+Starts counting at 1 with 0 padded by default.

 e.g. %n/_/%f
 01_file